 Journey Planner help can be found in the How to develop a public transport journey plan guide.

-Metrotickets are paper tickets for either single trips, day trips or multi trips on Adelaide Metro buses, trains and trams.
+Metrotickets are paper tickets for either single trips or day trips on Adelaide Metro buses, trains and trams.

 Metrocard is an electronic smartcard designed for multiple trips on Adelaide Metro buses, trains and trams.

 You cannot purchase a metrocard onboard, however singletrip and daytrip metrotickets can be purchased on a bus from a driver or from a ticket machine onboard your train or tram.
 You can recharge your metrocard onboard your train or tram using a ticket machine however there is a minimum recharge value of $5.00.

 Ticket machines on board trains and trams do not accept notes or 5 cent pieces.

 When paying your fare, please ensure you have change as bus drivers may not have change for larger notes.